The Punisher (TV series)

 Marvel's The Punisher is an American television series created by Steve Lightfoot for the streaming service Netflix, based on the Marvel Comics character Punisher.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films and other television series.
-It is a spin-off from the first Marvel Netflix series, Daredevil (2015–2018).
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the franchise's films and other television series, and is a spin-off from the first Marvel Netflix series, Daredevil (2015–2018).
 The Punisher was produced by Marvel Television in association with ABC Studios and Bohemian Risk Productions, with Lightfoot serving as showrunner.

-Jon Bernthal reprises his role from Daredevil as Frank Castle / Punisher, a vigilante who uses lethal methods to fight crime.
-Ben Barnes, Amber Rose Revah, Jason R. Moore, and Deborah Ann Woll also star.
-They are joined by Ebon Moss-Bachrach, Daniel Webber, Paul Schulze, Michael Nathanson, and Jaime Ray Newman in the first season, with Josh Stewart, Floriana Lima, and Giorgia Whigham joining for the second season.
+Jon Bernthal reprised his role from Daredevil as Frank Castle / Punisher, a vigilante who uses lethal methods to fight crime.
+Amber Rose Revah, Jason R. Moore, Ben Barnes, and Deborah Ann Woll also star, joined by Ebon Moss-Bachrach, Daniel Webber, Paul Schulze, Michael Nathanson, and Jaime Ray Newman for the first season, and Josh Stewart, Giorgia Whigham, and Floriana Lima for the second season.
 A television series centered on the Punisher received a put pilot commitment at Fox in 2011, but that project fell through.
-In June 2015, Bernthal was cast as the character to appear in the second season of Daredevil.
+In June 2015, Bernthal was cast as the character to appear in the second season of Daredevil (2016).
 Development on a spin-off began by January 2016, and Netflix ordered the series that April when the involvement of Bernthal and Lightfoot was confirmed.
 The series explores the title character's grief and violence, and was filmed in New York City.

-The first season was released in its entirety on Netflix on November 17, 2017, followed by the second on January 18, 2019.
+The full first season was released on Netflix on November 17, 2017, followed by the second on January 18, 2019.
 They were met with mixed reviews, but received several accolades including a Primetime Creative Arts Emmy Award nomination.
 Netflix cancelled The Punisher on February 18, 2019.
 All of the Marvel Netflix series were removed from Netflix on March 1, 2022, after Disney regained the license for them.
 They began streaming on Disney+ from March 16.
-Bernthal and Woll reprise their roles in Marvel Studios' Disney+ series Daredevil: Born Again (2025–present), and Bernthal will star in and co-write the untitled Punisher television special (2026), part of the Marvel Studios Special Presentations.
+Beginning in 2025, Bernthal reprised his role as Castle in MCU projects produced by Marvel Studios, including the Marvel Television Special Presentation The Punisher: One Last Kill (2026), which was co-written by Bernthal and also featured Moore and Woll.

 Premise

-After exacting revenge on those responsible for the death of his family, (Note: As seen in the second season of Daredevil) the first season finds former Force Recon Marine Frank Castle, known throughout New York City as "the Punisher", uncovering a larger conspiracy beyond what was done to him and his family.
-The second season sees Castle, who has been living a quiet life on the road, drawn into the mystery surrounding the attempted murder of Amy Bendix, forcing him to decide if he should embrace his life as the Punisher.
+After exacting revenge on those responsible for the deaths of his family, the first season finds former Marine Frank Castle, known throughout New York City as "the Punisher", uncovering a larger conspiracy beyond what was done to him and his family.
+The second season sees Castle, who has been living a quiet life on the road, drawn into the mystery surrounding the attempted murder of a teenage drifter, Amy Bendix, forcing him to decide if he should embrace his life as the Punisher.